 Today for the first time I went and walked around the famous Commercial Street for a bit of fun.
 There were many motorcycles parked all along the pavement and it was enjoyable trying to pick our favourite bike!
 However there was also lot’s of rubbish and scum on the pavements and road, which was a shame, but I’m sure a commercial maintenance service would leave it squeaky clean.
 The only thing I honestly needed to buy was stockings, which oddly enough is SUPER difficult to find in Bangalore.
 They have one brand of “one size fits all” nude and black stockings that run super easy and cost a dollar but so far that’s all I’ve seen.
 Makes a ton of sense though if you think about.
 Of course it’s tough to find stockings in a country where women don’t show their legs in public.
 Well, that’s not 100% true actually…but outside of trendy bars and clubs, for the most part anyway this is true.
 Guessing an Internet order is in my future.
 (Note: in Europe and the U.S. there are entire shops just dedicated to stockings and socks.
 In Spain, the largest chain is called Calcedonia and it had dozens and dozens of stockings — traditional, thigh high to wear with garter belt, above the knee, etc — in all colors and textures and sizes.
 We love our stockings!
 I find it interesting to see that there is really zero market for a Calcedonia here.
 Guess it’s the same as Spain having no demand for Sanskruti Silks.)

 Anyhoooo, Commercial Street was loads of fun to check out, although I didn’t do any clothes or accessories shopping.
-And because I look like a total tourist I had every pashmina, sari and souvenir shop worker trying to lure me in which isn’t very fun as you can imagine.
+I tend to do this type of shopping online as there are lots of good deals and discounts you can get from websites such as PromoCodeWatch.com.
+But on Commercial Street I look like a total tourist because I had every pashmina, sari and souvenir shop worker trying to lure me in which isn’t very fun as you can imagine.
 I walked the street and enjoyed the people watching.
 There are even loads of sportswear brands with shops on Commercial Street (although I shop for better sports bra deals online at shops like RunnerClick.com).
 Towards the end of Commercial Street I decided that I wanted to check out the smaller side streets and that turned out to be even more fun!!!
 The smaller streets don’t have brand name shops but instead they have tons of teeny, tiny shops setup by entrepreneurs that sell a little bit of anything you could need.
 There is one street that has some amazing ribbon, fabric and bead shops so I stopped into a tiny little shop that was literally 2 meters wide and built into a wall, half above and half underground.
 The nice owner of this shop invited me down to take a closer look (a few other ladies were there but they all stayed street level) so I jumped down.
 From inside we were about as tall as the people’s knees walking by, was funky but I’m guessing that space is maxed out there around Commercial Street so this was the best solution to allow new businesses to open.
 He had a ton of selection and basically proceeded to help me sort out part of my Mom’s birthday gift for this year 🙂

 Monsoon season is starting very soon and the past couple of days I can already sense a shift.
 While I was inside the little ribbon shop the skies literally opened up and started to pour down rain for a good 10 minutes.
 Unfortunately for yours truly I was only protected inside my guy’s shop for about 7 of it, haha.
 Because I am overly prissy about being rained on, I always carry a tiny umbrella around with me in my handbag, so it wasn’t as bad as it could have been.
 But holy cow me and my dress were more or less SOAKED after about 30 seconds, haha.
 And my high heels are certainly worse for the wear…but I swear I had so much fun.
 Since so many people were just running around still getting wet, I went with the “when in Rome” ideology and just kept on strolling.
 Well, I am exaggerating a bit.
 Some people continued to run around but many ducked into storefronts for protection.
 For some reason which I don’t fully grasp yet in a city that is affected by monsoons, umbrellas are not the most popular things in the world here.
 A few of my work mates say “rain is natural” and that you just live with the fact that you will get wet, including your shoes!! haha, forget that!!
 Prada and Jimmy Choo didn’t make shoes for them to be dunked into puddles, haha.
 Ohhhh except for the super cute wellies that they both have on the market now!
 I want to order some wellies online this weekend and sort myself out for monsoon season (Tess, that was a GREAT idea by the way!).
 That should again help me to blend right in, hahaha.